Noble metals used for centuries

 It is mainly found in:

-• finely crafted Art Deco pieces.
+• very fine Art Deco pieces.

 Essential Noble Alloys and Ancient Metals